TBlauwe/cpp_lib_starter/README.md

 [![Static Badge](https://img.shields.io/badge/Documentation_link-blue?logo=readthedocs&logoColor=white)](https://tblauwe.github.io/cpp_lib_starter/)

-An opitionated template repository to build C++ projects.
+An opinionated template repository to build C++ projects.
 I use it as a learning tool, but some may find some parts useful.

 The main goal is to be able to quickly incorporate a cross-platform library